uon-nuget/UoN.AspNetCore.FeedbackMessage/README.md

 - Alerts can include a "close" button, to dismiss them.
 This works out the box with [Bootstrap 4], or can otherwise be implemented separately.
 - Can be used for static alerts as well as Session based `TempData` driven alerts.
 - Can be used via AJAX to build alert markup without reloading the page.
+- Can show multiple alearts at once.

 It provides the following code items:

 - A model class representing a configurable Feedback Message.
 - Extension methods for setting and getting `FeedbackMessageModel`s at `TempData["FeedbackMessage"]`.
-- A View for rendering a `FeedbackMessageModel` as a [Bootstrap 4] style alert.
+- A View for rendering a `List<FeedbackMessageModel>` as a [Bootstrap 4] style alert.
 - A ViewComponent for rendering the above View, or a local override.
 - A TagHelper for rendering the above ViewComponent with a model either from `TempData["FeedbackMessage"]` or as configured by attributes.
 - A Controller for returning the above ViewComponent as configured by the HTTP request; useful for requesting via AJAX to add the result to a page.